ChrisPenner/eve/README.md

 ### Pros

--   Implementing most core functionality as extensions ensures a powerful and elegant extension interface.
+-   Implementing most core functionality using the event system your app remains extensible.
 -   Flexibility & Adaptability; applications can be written in such a way that users can replace entire components with alternate versions.